Public Health (PUBH)

 Diversity and properties of microbial agents that impact public health.
 Environmental factors that affect the occurrence, distribution, and impact of these agents on the community and the world, such as water quality and food production.

-PUBH 30 Principles of Public Health and Infectious Disease Epidemiology
+PUBH 30 Infectious Disease Epidemiology and Outbreak Investigation

 3 Units (Degree Applicable, CSU, UC)